yiisoft/yii2/docs/guide/security-best-practices.md

 - [Lighttpd](https://github.com/h5bp/server-configs-lighttpd).

 > Note: When TLS is configured it is recommended that (session)cookies are send over TLS excusively.
-  This is achieved by setting the 'secure' flag for sessions and/or cookies.
+  This is achieved by setting the `secure` flag for sessions and/or cookies.
   See the [Sessions and Cookies secure flag](runtime-sessions-cookies.md#secure) for more information.